April 10, 2019 broadcast -- One of the best solutions …

 Why this radio series?

 Climate change is here.
-This broad crisis is hard to absorb and discuss.
-Community radio lends itself to forthright, compassionate and locally focused conversations — conversations that inform, enlighten, and inspire listeners to action.
+The crisis is hard to absorb; hard to discuss.
+Community radio is a place for forthright, compassionate and locally focused conversations — conversations that inform, enlighten, and inspire listeners to action.

 Julie Hantman is a longtime DC resident, storyteller, and public health advocate who has worked on many high stakes public issues.
 Formerly a freelance contributor to NPR-affiliate WNYC Radio, Julie is dedicated to producing long-form audio that heightens public understanding of the climate crisis and moves people to action.